NEONScience/NEON-Data-Skills/tutorials/R/dc-tabular-time-series/06-Plotting-Facets-And-Group-By-Time-In-R.md

 <div id="ds-challenge" markdown="1">
 ## Challenge: Convert Year-Month Data
-The goal of this challenge is to use both the base `R` and the `zoo` package methods for working with year-month data.
+The goal of this challenge is to use both the base R and the `zoo` package methods for working with year-month data.

 Load the `NEON-DS-Met-Time-Series/HARV/FisherTower-Met/hf001-04-monthly-m.csv`
 file and give it the name `met_monthly_HARV`.
 Then:

-1. Convert the date field into a date/time class using both base `R` and the `zoo` package.
+1. Convert the date field into a date/time class using both base R and the `zoo` package.
 Name the new fields `date_base` and `ymon_zoo` respectively.
 2. Look at the format and check the class of both new date fields.
-3. Convert the `ymon_zoo` field into a new Date class field (`date_zoo`) so it can be used in base `R`, ggplot, etc.
+3. Convert the `ymon_zoo` field into a new Date class field (`date_zoo`) so it can be used in base R, ggplot, etc.

 HINT: be sure to load the `zoo` package, if you have not already.